Origin of competing charge density waves in kagome metal ScV$_6$Sn$_6$: Results and discussion

+We note that the \textbf{q}$_3$ CDW order is less stable compared to the pristine case in both the Ge and Pb compounds, and thus cannot be observed.
+In the Pb case, our theory predicts that the L and H (\textbf{q}$_2$) CDWs are dominant, which we speculate is due to the larger out-of-plane lattice parameters (Fig.\,\ref{fig:Ge_Pb_prediction}c), where we leave the detailed characterisation as future work.
+Our results suggest that partial doping of Pb or Ge at the Sn site could suppress the \textbf{q}$_3$ distortion, potentially leading to the dominance of the \textbf{q}$_2$ CDW.
+We also predict \ce{ScV6Pb6} as a new CDW compound within the 166 bilayer kagome family.
+These predictions warrant further experimental studies to explore the role of doping in \ce{ScV6Sn6}.

 In conclusion, we have demonstrated the decisive role of temperature, captured by anharmonic phonon-phonon interactions, and volume, on the competition between the $\q{2}$ and $\q{3}$ charge orders in ScV$_6$Sn$_6$.
-Our work fully resolves the controversy between previous theoretical and experimental studies: a correct theoretical description of CDW order requires the inclusion of multi-phonon effects, semi-core electron states as valence, and the use of a correct out-of-plane c lattice parameter.
+Our work fully resolves the controversy between previous theoretical and experimental studies: a correct theoretical description of CDW order requires the inclusion of semi-core electron states as valence, and the use of a correct out-of-plane c lattice parameter.
 Our theory also elucidates the experimentally observed temperature-induced CDW phase transition from a high temperature $\q{2}$ to a low temperature $\q{3}$ order.
 Finally, we predict that in-plane biaxial strain can be used to manipulate the competing CDW orders, and propose that compressive strain could be used to experimentally discover a regime in which the $\q{2}$ CDW dominates.
-More generally, our findings contribute to the wider effort of understanding kagome metals that host multiple CDW instabilities, such as those in the recently discovered room temperature CDW kagome metal LaRu$_3$Si$_2$\,\cite{LRS_1_Mielke,LRS_2_plokhikh}.
+We also suggest Ge or Pb doping at the Sn site can tune the competing CDW orders, and we predict \ce{ScV6Pb6} as a new CDW material, stimulating future experimental works.
+More generally, our findings contribute to the wider effort of understanding CDW states in kagome metals, including the prototypical CsV$_3$Sb$_5$\,\cite{ortiz_new_2019} and magnetic FeGe\,\cite{teng_discovery_2022}, where the origin of the CDW states remains an open question\,\cite{Tan_2021_CDW2,Denner_unconventional4,li_observation_2021,liu_observation_2022,he_anharmonic_2024,gutierrez-amigo_phonon_2024,teng_magnetism_2023}.
+Moreover, our work provides important insight into understanding and manipulating multiple CDW instabilities, such as those in CsV$_3$Sb$_5$ under doping and pressure\,\cite{Zheng2022_interplay3,Kang2023_interplay4} as well as in the recently discovered room temperature CDW kagome metal LaRu$_3$Si$_2$\,\cite{LRS_1_Mielke,plokhikh_discovery_2024}.